- Ability to work, live or study in Australia

 - No upper age limits

-- Ability to extend provisional visa twice, each for a 2-year period, giving a maximum of 8-year provisional visa
+- Ability to extend provisional visa once for up to 4 years, giving a maximum of 9-year provisional visa

 - Pathway to Citizenship

 - Provisional visa > Permanent visa > Citizenship